0x-2a/Intellij-Colors-Sublime-Monokai/README.md

-Intellij Colors: Sublime Monokai Theme v8.1
+Intellij Colors: Sublime Monokai Theme v8.2
 =========================================

 Dark color theme for Intellij inspired by Sublime Text&#39;s Monokai Theme.
 Also works in other Jetbrains products including Webstorm, PyCharm, RubyMine, and PhPStorm.

 To install
 - Download or build the jar (buildJar.sh)
-- Intellij -> File -> Import Settings -> Select Jar
+- Intellij -> File -> Import Settings -> Select Jar (Or icls -> SublimeMonokai.xml)
 - Select Sublime Monokai as the theme in Settings -> Editor -> Colors & Fonts
+- Note: If you can't see "Import Settings" anymore, temporarily disable you Jetbrains Settings Sync(File -> Disable Settings Sync)

 Special thanks to collaborators:
 - [murtaza52](https://github.com/murtaza52) for clojure support